ml5js/ml5-library/README.md

 **_This project is currently in development._**

-ML5.js is a high level Javascript library for machine learning.
+ML5.js is a high level JavaScript library for machine learning.
 The main idea of this project is to further reduce the barriers between lower level machine learning and creative outputs using Javascript.

 ## Resources